mne-tools/mne-python/doc/glossary.rst

         prefixed with ``STI`` to distinguish them from other channel types.
 See :ref:`stim-channel-defined` for more details.

+    tfr
+        Time-frequency representation.
+This is often a spectrogram (STFT) or scaleogram (wavelet), showing the frequency content as a function of time.

     trans
         A coordinate frame affine transformation, usually between the Neuromag head coordinate frame and the MRI Surface RAS coordinate frame used by Freesurfer.